 HSA and Health Care FSA Eligible Expense Changes

-Eligible expenses for Health Savings Accounts (HSA) and Health Care Flexible Spending Accounts (FSA) were permanently changed by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) to allow the following items to be reimbursed pre-tax.
+Eligible expenses for Health Savings Accounts (HSA) and Health Care Flexible Spending Accounts (FSA) were permanently changed to allow for Personal Protective Equipment (PPE) for the primary purposes of preventing the spread of COVID-19 to be reimbursed pre-tax.
 This change is retroactive to January 1, 2021.
 Eligible PPE includes:

-- If you purchase OTC medications and menstrual care products in the near future, you will likely need to submit a reimbursement request.
+- If you purchase PPE in the near future, you may need to submit a reimbursement request.

 - Retroactive reimbursement requests must be submitted manually via the member portal or mobile app.